 Under Linda’s leadership, GSHCC opened STEM Center + MakerSpaces in Sacramento and Modesto and a mobile STEM Center + MakerSpace to reach girls throughout the council’s expansive 18-county service area.
 The organization has also expanded high-quality outdoor programming at camp properties and through partnerships with local outdoor adventure programs.

-“It is a privilege and honor to work with the volunteers, staff, board and our many community partners to further our mission and provide endless ways for girls to learn and lead,” says Linda, whose passion is watching girls grow into the leaders of tomorrow.
+“It is a privilege and honor to work with the volunteers, staff, board, and our many community partners to further our mission and provide endless ways for girls to learn and lead,” said Linda, whose passion is watching girls grow into the leaders of tomorrow.

-She was a Girl Scout for seven years in Sacramento.
-Her mother served as troop leader for Linda and her two sisters.
-Linda earned the highest award in Girl Scouting, becoming a First Class Girl Scout.
-She was a featured speaker at GSHCC’s 100th anniversary Gala Celebration in June, 2012, during which she shared lessons she learned — and still utilizes today —from the Girl Scout Brownie handbook.
+Girl Scouts is key to who she is today.
+Linda was a Girl Scout for seven years in Sacramento.
+Her mother served as the troop leader for Linda and her two sisters.
+She earned the highest award in Girl Scouting, becoming a First-Class Girl Scout, known today as the Girl Scout Gold Award.